LouiseSteward/learn/perinatal-hiv/text/quiz-03.md

 ---
-title: Test 3.
+title: Quiz 3.
 HIV during labour and delivery
 style: test
 ---

-# Test 3: HIV during labour and delivery
+# Quiz 3: HIV during labour and delivery

 1. What is the chance of mother-to-infant transmission of HIV during labour and vaginal delivery if the woman is not receiving antiretroviral prophylaxis?
 	-	5%